SantiagoDevRel/ETH-Client-App/README.md

 ### 1st chart - ERC20 logs

-`--> Monitor the logs of an arbitrary ERC20 token address you provide.` `--> For each block that passes, plot the total volume of the transfers (if any).
-Test this on more popular ERC20 tokens.`
+`--> Monitor the total amount transferred of DAI ERC20 token per block in the ETH Mainnet`

 ### 2nd chart

-`--> The BASEFEE of each block.
-So the X-axis is the block number, and the Y-axis is the BASEFEE.
-If you aren’t sure what that is, watch the Gas Savings EIP 1559 video.`

-### 3rd chart

-`--> The ratio of gasUsed over gasLimit (plot this as a percentage).`
+`--> Show The BaseFee of each block in Gwei, and show the total percentage used of gas per block `

 ## App deployed to
 `https://still-voice-7619.on.fleek.co/`